Carnival cruise ship adrift off Mexican coast after fire

-MEXICO CITY (Reuters) - The Carnival Triumph, a cruise ship owned by Carnival Corp under its Carnival Cruise Lines brand, was adrift 150 miles off southern Mexico’s Yucatan peninsula on Sunday after a fire that caused no injuries, the company said in a statement.
+MEXICO CITY, Feb 10 (Reuters) - The Carnival Triumph, a cruise ship owned by Carnival Corp under its Carnival Cruise Lines brand, was adrift 150 miles (241 kilometers) off southern Mexico’s Yucatan peninsula on Sunday after a fire that caused no injuries, the company said in a statement.

 The engine room fire, which took place in the morning, had been extinguished and the ship was without propulsion, and operating on emergency generator power, the company said.